Birth: 12 January 1598

 Jijabai was born on 12 January 1598.
 Her parents are Mahalasabai Jadhav and Lakhuji Jadhav.
-Lakhuji Jadhav belonged to Deulgaon, near Sindkhed, in present-day Buldhana district of Maharashtra.
-As per the customs prevailed in those days Jijabai was married at an early age (at the age of 8 years) to Shahaji Bhosle, son of Maloji Bhosle of Verul village.
+Lakhuji Jadhav belonged to Deulgaon, near Sindkhed, in the present-day Buldhana district of Maharashtra.
+As per the customs that prevailed in those days Jijabai was married at an early age (at the age of 8 years) to Shahaji Bhosle, son of Maloji Bhosle of Verul village.

 The wedding was held in Sindkhed on 5 Nov 1605.
 Jijabai was eight years old and her husband was hardly twelve years old.
 As per the custom of those days, Jijabai remained with her parents for several years before joining her husband.

 Jijabai’s father-in-law, Maloji Bhonsle, had begun his career as a shilledar serving under the command of her father, Lakhujirao Jadhav.
-Her father was not happy with the marriage of his daughter due to the difference in the background and status of both the families.
+Her father was not happy with the marriage of his daughter due to the difference in the background and status of both families.

 Jijabai bore Shahaji as many as eight children (six daughters and two sons).
 All the daughters died in infancy and only the two sons, Sambhaji and Shivaji, reached adulthood.
 Sambhaji was the elder son and Shivaji was the younger.
 In 1630, three years after Shivaji’s birth, Jijabai received a co-wife into her household after Shahaji married Tukabai.

-Shahaji was a valiant, courageous and brave Sardar of the Marathas.
+Shahaji was a valiant, courageous, and brave Sardar of the Marathas.
 He himself aspired to establish a Swaraj.
 Initially, he was in the service of the Nizamshahi.
 He tried to save the Nizamshahi from the combined forces of Adilshahi and Mughals.
 But he could not withstand the combined forces of Adilshahi and Mughals.
 After the Nizamshahi wiped out, Shahaji became a Sardar in the court of Adilshahi.
 He was granted Jagir of Bengaluru and as per the terms of the treaty forced to move to Bengaluru.
 While Shivaji and Jijabai were at Bengaluru, Shahaji provided excellent education to Shivaji.

 While Sambhaji was with his father Shahaji, in Karnataka, Jijabai along with young Shivaji and a few chosen associates shifted to Pune.

 In those days, a large part of Maharashtra was under the rule of Nijamshah of Ahmadnagar and Adilshah of Bijapur.
-These two rulers were at a constant fight with each other to prove their dominance over the parts of Maharashtra.
-Along with these rulers, there are Siddis along the coastline of Konkan, the Portuguese, the British, the Dutch and the French.
+These two rulers were in a constant fight with each other to prove their dominance over the parts of Maharashtra.
+Along with these rulers, there are Siddis along the coastline of Konkan, the Portuguese, the British, the Dutch, and the French.
 All these foreign invaders constantly tried to prove their dominance over Maharashtra.
 Due to all these factors, there was instability and insecurity in Maharashtra.
 The condition of the common man was miserable.